Spoiler: it was an enormous pain in the ass.

 The next criteria I use to see if I want to visit somewhere is to check that the places actually look nice.
-As a Brit who assumed every South Pacific island was stunningly beautiful, for example, I was shocked when, back in 2011, Dave showed me a photo of Nauru.
+As a Brit who assumed every South Pacific island was stunningly beautiful, for example, I was shocked when, back in 2011, I stumbled upon a photo of Nauru.

 Spoiler: it’s not pretty.

 It’s also home to some pretty horrific examples of human rights abuse, so it definitely isn’t an island you should be setting sail for.